← Total Productive Maintenance

 The most important comparison is always your own trend over time.

-World Class
+85% and above — World Class

-Mature TPM, standardized work, sustained discipline
+Mature TPM, standardized work, and sustained discipline across all three factors.

-Solid foundation with room for targeted improvement
+A solid foundation with room for targeted improvement.

-Common starting point — significant improvement opportunity
+A common starting point with significant improvement opportunity.

 The Six Big Losses